Women Submissive to Men

 Before sin, God created man and woman differently.
 He made the man from dust, but He made the woman out of the man (Genesis 2:21, 22).
 And while God named the man, it was the man who named the woman.
-“This is now bone of my bones, and flesh of my flesh: she shall be called Woman, because she was taken out of Man” (Genesis 2:23; Genesis 3:20).
+Adam said of Eve, “This is now bone of my bones, and flesh of my flesh: she shall be called Woman, because she was taken out of Man” (Genesis 2:23; 3:20).
 After sin, God also established a system of authority in which man would lead.
 “Unto the woman He said … thy desire shall be to thy husband, and he shall rule over thee” (Genesis 3:16).

 In the New Testament, Paul teaches the role of women and men and gives the explanation for it: “Let a woman learn quietly with all submissiveness.
 I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.
 For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor.
 Yet she will be saved through childbearing—if they continue in faith and love and holiness, with self-control” (1 Timothy 2:11–15).

 The same message is given in 1 Corinthians 14:34, 35: “Let your women keep silent in the churches… they are to be submissive, as the law also says.
 And if they want to learn something, let them ask their own husbands at home…”, “That they admonish the young women to love their husbands… to be … obedient to their own husbands, that the word of God may not be blasphemed” (Titus 2:4, 5), and “as Sarah obeyed Abraham, calling him lord…” (1 Peter 3:6).